 Requests for specimens are submitted through an online form to the CBTN operations staff.
 Each request is thoroughly reviewed for accuracy before being sent to the Scientific Committee for approval.
 Examples of requests include specimens for whole genome sequencing, RNA sequencing and cell line studies.

 Clinical data is captured at each surgical and follow up event during a patient’s journey.
 This data is critical to the analysis of genomic-and-other omics data to allow researchers to understand if therapies have altered the tumor.
 It also allows researchers to understand outcomes.
 The clinical data consists of history data, demographic data, surgical data, treatment data including radiation and chemotherapy, trial association and follow up data.
-Clinical data can be browsed on the Kids First DRC Portal or the CBTN Harvest portal.
+Clinical data can be browsed on the Kids First DRC Portal.

 Imaging data in the form of MRIs is collected along with the clinical data.
 The images, along with the MRI report, are now allowing researchers to understand the extent of the malignancy of different types of pediatric brain tumors.
 The CBTN collects MRIs at both pre-and-post-surgery, as well as at follow up appointments.
 The MRI images and MRI reports are currently available for download from the Kids First DRC Portal or Cavatica